[Note]- This page is highly picture intensive.

 So we may have a bunch at already,

 but way more inexpensive compared to buying it online overseas and paying shipping and duty.

 Since we had 5 adults in our group, each of us bought at least one whisky.

 I think these might be the exact same whisky as the Single malt above but in different bottles (and smaller).

 Like the ones included in the tasting but full collection.

-Can't bring home meat from Japan but this Cask-smoked bacon sounded amazing.
+You can't bring meat back from Japan but this Cask-smoked bacon sounded amazing

 There's these whimsical looking "whisky voice" booklets.
 Too bad they were entirely in Japanese.

 They also had many types of coasters for sale.

 My biggest question is...who's Uncle Tory??